practicusai/docs/docs/technical-tutorial/extras/modeling/shap-analysis.md

 # SHAP Value Summary: Feature Importance for Iris Classification

 ## Overview
-This graph utilizes SHAP (SHapley Additive exPlanations) values to provide a summary of feature importance within our Iris species classification model.
+This graph utilizes SHAP (SHapley Additive explanations) values to provide a summary of feature importance within our Iris species classification model.
 The length of the bars represents the average impact of each feature on the model's predictions, across all instances in the dataset.

 ## Detailed Feature Contributions
 - **Petal Width (petal_width):** Stands out as the feature with the most significant positive impact on model output, particularly for Iris-virginica predictions.
 The prominence of this bar suggests that petal width is a critical factor in the classification.